 Students learn about gnathological concepts of morphology and functional occlusion.
 Understanding and reconstructing ideal and functional contacts.
 Organic waxing of the maxillary and mandibular teeth occlusal surfaces is accomplished on fully adjustable articulators.

-DENTAL TECHNOLOGY 109 FIXED PROSTHODONTICS I 5 UNITS
+FIXED PROSTHODONTICS I

-Prerequisite: Dental Technology 100 and 102
+Prerequisite: Dental Technology 100 and 102.
+Advisory: English 28 and 67 or equivalent.

-The Student learns morphological and functional waxing of anterior and posterior single UNITS by analogue and digital applications.
+The Student learns morphological and functional waxing of anterior and posterior single units by analogue and digital applications.